 - Energy to change the culture broadly within health care with respect to diagnosis, as evidenced by the important work that Dr. Graber is doing with SIDM and that Paul Epner is doing with the Coalition to Improve Diagnosis.

 That energy is palpable, and we at AHRQ are eager to harness it.
 Given our history as the leader in improving patient safety, we are naturally drawn and committed to the priority of improving diagnosis.
 We want to fund research as well as to create, disseminate, and implement tools that work.
-We hope the research findings that result from two current funding opportunity announcements (here and here) will add momentum to those goals.
+We hope the research findings that result from two current funding opportunity announcements (PA-15-180 and PA-15-179) will add momentum to those goals.
 I look forward to keeping you posted on our progress on this critical issue facing our Nation’s health care system.